AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/content/private-tours.md

   {{% article title="Paris as you like it"
      image="/private-tours/french-letterbox.jpg"
      image-title="Boîte aux lettres française" %}}
 You wish something in particular?
-Tell us and we'll make our best to carry it out!
+Tell us and we will make our best to carry it out!

 {{< button-light URL="/contact/" >}}Contact us{{< /button-light >}}
 {{% /article %}}